 Now, the best idea is to have all these essentials in one place or an arm’s reach.
 Some airplanes do have a hook where you can hang your jacket.
 Take advantage of this and get a jacket with pockets.
 You can fit almost anything you need even a laptop.
 Find out which is the best travel jacket based on our comparison.

-Hand and face cream and lip balm - do you know that the air in the airplanes dry out your skin?
-Solve this by bringing these essentials
+Do you know that the air in the aeroplanes dry out your skin?
+Solve this by bringing these essentials.

 ENTERTAINMENT FOR LONG-HAUL FLIGHTS & CONNECTIONS